Deesick/deesick.github.io/_tabs/about.md

 Welcome to **HackwithDeesick**

-My name is Deesick.
-I am a penetration tester who specializes in Active Directory assessments and web-application security.
-I design and execute real-world attack simulations that help organizations strengthen their defenses against emerging security threats.

-This website chronicles my journey from its very beginning to where I'm at currently.
-Here, you’ll find tips, write-ups, notes and reflections drawn from my own practical experiences.
+My name is Daniel Ayodeji (a.k.a Deesick).
+I’m a security analyst specializing in vulnerability assessment, attack surface analysis, and practical risk remediation.
+This website contains write-ups, tips and notes drawn from my own practical experiences.
 Whether you’re just starting out or already deep in the trenches, I hope you find something useful here that can support your growth.

 ---